yochaigal/cairn/wip/2e/reliquary.md

 - Hold while falling to float safely to the ground from any distance.

 ## Babbleflask, 2 uses
-- A foreign language is automatically understood and can be spoken back with fluency, so long as the wearer's native tongue is not spoken.
+- A foreign language is automatically understood and can be spoken back with fluency, so long as the drinker's native tongue is neither spoken nor heard.